dhickie/go-lgtv/readme.md

 * There is only one TV on the network that would respond to this request (it will return the first one found)
 * Your local network is a simple 256 address network with a single gateway like a router

+UPDATE:
+As of V1.1, it appears discovery seems to be completely broken.
+I need to redo it before it will be in a usable state.

 ## Dependencies

 This package uses Gorilla's websocket implementation (https://github.com/gorilla/websocket) for the underlying websocket management.
+It also uses ghthor's Wake-On-LAN package (https://github.com/ghthor/gowol) for WOL functionality.
 Everything else used is standard.

 ## Release notes

+**V1.1**

+- Added the ability to use Wake-On-LAN to turn on the TV using the `TurnOn()` function.

+**V1.0.1**

+- Added a missing permission in order to be able to use media control.

 **V1.0**